Burmese people: Burmese diaspora

 The Burmese diaspora refers to families and individuals who have migrated to other parts of the world from Myanmar.
 Myanmar has experienced significant waves of population displacement, due to decades of internal conflict, poverty, and political persecution, often triggered by political events like the 1962 Burmese coup d'état, the 8888 Uprising and ensuing 1988 coup d'état, and the 2021 Myanmar coup d'état.
 The diaspora is broadly categorised into three groups: religious minorities and ethnic groups who have fled conflict areas, elites seeking more politically stable environments, and others seeking improved educational and economic opportunities.
 In 2021, 1.2 million refugees and asylum seekers were from Myanmar, making them the world's fifth-largest refugee population, behind Syria, Venezuela, Afghanistan, and South Sudan.

-The diaspora in neighbouring Asian countries generally work in unskilled labour sectors (e.g., agriculture, fishing, manufacturing) while increasing numbers of white-collar workers have resettled in the Western world.
+The diaspora in neighbouring Asian countries generally works in unskilled labour sectors (e.g., agriculture, fishing, manufacturing) while increasing numbers of white-collar workers have resettled in the Western world.
 The significant brain drain of entrepreneurs, professionals, and intellectuals resulting from continued decline in Myanmar's sociopolitical environment has had significant ramifications on the country's economic development, particularly in terms of human capital.
 The military coup in 2021 resulted in the exodus of repatriates of Burmese nationality (e.g., professionals, executives, and investors) and expatriates alike, impacting the country's emerging startup scene.

 Thailand is the most popular destination for Burmese migrants; two million Burmese people live in Thailand.
 According to the 2014 census, 70% of overseas Burmese reside in Thailand, followed by Malaysia, China, and Singapore.
 Overseas Burmese also live in India, Bangladesh, Pakistan, Japan, and South Korea.
 Following the 1962 Burmese coup d'état, between 1963 and 1970, 155,000 Burmese Indians were repatriated to India and resettled by the Indian government in 'Burma Colonies' in cities like Chennai, Tiruchirappalli and Madurai.
-Outside of Asia, there is also a significant diaspora in the United States, Australia, United Kingdom, and New Zealand.
+Outside of Asia, there is also a significant diaspora in the United States, Australia, United Kingdom, New Zealand, and Sweden.

 Since the outbreak of civil war in 2021, Japan has taken a large role in taking Burmese refugees.
 Japan's Burmese population went from 37,000 in 2021 to 56,000 in 2022 and about 69,000 by June 2023.
-Myanmar was the first country from which Japan has taken large numbers of refugees due to their longstanding relationship.
+Myanmar was the first country from which Japan took large numbers of refugees due to their longstanding relationship.
 Japan also has a "Little Yangon" in Tokyo's Takadanobaba area.